LearnersGuild/learning-os/blueprint/less-foundational.md

 - Ability to see connections between fields, ideas, and concepts is a core skill.
 - Currency (accurate, up-to-date knowledge) is the intent of all connectivist learning activities.
 - Decision-making is itself a learning process.
 Choosing what to learn and the meaning of incoming information is seen through the lens of a shifting reality.
 While there is a right answer now, it may be wrong tomorrow due to alterations in the information climate affecting the decision.

+## Lists of Design Principles for Communities
+### Axelrod's (1984) requirements for the possibility of cooperation:
+- Arrange that individuals will meet each other again
+- They must be able to recognize each other
+- They must have information about how the other has behaved until now (reputation)

+### Ostrom's (1990) design principles of successful communities:
+- Group boundaries are clearly defined
+- Rules governing the use of collective goods are well matched to local needs and conditions
+- Most individuals affected by these rules can participate in modifying the rules
+- The right of community members to devise their own rules is respected by external authorities
+- A system for monitoring members' behavior exists; this monitoring is undertaken by the community members themselves
+- A graduated system of sanctions is used
+- Community members have access to low-cost conflict resolution mechanisms

+### Godwin's (1994) principles for making virtual communities work:
+- Use software that promotes good discussion
+- Don't impose a length limitation on postings
+- Front-load your system with talkative, diverse people
+- Let the users resolve their own disputes
+- Provide institutional memory
+- Promote continuity
+- Confront the users with a crisis

+## Heutagogy foundations

+- Flexible and negotiated assessment
+- Having the learner generate contextually relevant content
+- True collaboration regarding content and process between teacher and learner
+- The involvement of the environment in the learning
+- Spontaneous and organic learning experiences
+- Flexible curricula